-Also, Cornell is a transfer friendly university because of the options they offer for incoming transfers.
+Another quality that makes Cornell a transfer friendly university is the variety of options they offer for incoming transfers.
 Listing a few of the most highly demanded programs, Cornell University transfer students can become a(n):

 - Cornell AS Transfer.
-The College of Arts and Sciences offers Cornell University transfer students the chance to find out more about their interested while testing their GPA on majors in social sciences, humanities and arts, as well as physical/natural sciences.
+The College of Arts and Sciences offers Cornell University transfer students the chance to find out more about their interests while exploring majors in social sciences, humanities and arts, as well as physical/natural sciences.
 The college features over 42 majors and minors to explore.

 Pros and Cons of Transferring To Cornell University

 GPA: The pro in this case is also the con.
 Your Cornell transfer GPA starts over at 0.00.
-That means, if you had a 4.0 GPA in community college or somewhere else, your GPA does not carry over for you transferable courses.
-The good part here is that you’ve missed the super agressive, “knock out” freshman courses that may hurt the average Cornell freshman student’s GPA.
-The bad part is you’ll have to say good bye to your hard earned 4.0 GPA in community college or other colleges to start all over again.
+That means, if you had a 4.0 GPA in community college or somewhere else, your GPA does not carry over for your transferable courses.
+The advantage here is that you’ve missed the super agressive, “knock out” freshman courses that may hurt the average Cornell freshman student’s GPA.
+The disadvantage is you’ll have to say good bye to your hard earned 4.0 GPA in community college or other colleges to start all over again.
 But no worries, starting over means that you’ve made it an you’re on your way to becoming a Cornell University alumnus.

-Location: If you’re familiar with Donald Trump’s building strategy, he’s all about location, location, location!
-If you’re someone who loves nature, Cornell’s location, Ithaca, just might be the place for you.
-If you’re more inclined to be around one of Donald Trump’s buildings, then you might find the scenery less appealing.
+Location: If you’re familiar with Donald Trump’s building strategy, you’ll know that it’s all about location, location, location!
+If you’re someone who loves nature, Cornell’s location, Ithaca, NY, just might be the place for you.
+If you’re more inclined to be around one of Donald Trump’s buildings, you might find the scenery less appealing.
 Also, you’ll seriously have to bundle up during the winter.
 It’s cold!

 Careers: The on campus recruitment provided by Cornell University is considered to be top notch.
 Plus, after transferring, you’ll have access to the resourceful Cornell University Alumni network.
-These are all pros.
+These are all very exceptional pros.
 You’d be hard pressed to find the downside about the career opportunities for Cornell students.
-Perhaps, students with very narrow majors may have a difficult time finding the positions they want right away, but that would be the case for any university, including the other Ivy League universities.
+Students with very narrow majors may have a difficult time finding the positions they want right away, but that would be the case for any university, including the other Ivy League universities.

 Housing: Cornell has a beautiful campus so living on campus is the strongly recommended, especially as a Cornell transfer.
 In the past, there have been some issues with Cornell transfer housing, but I suspect that it has all been settled down now.

 Lifestyle: The lifestyle is very different at Cornell than what you might be used to.
-On the weekends, you will find many other students hard at work in the library.
-(Yes, they still have fun, but to be a successful Cornell University transfer student, you have to have a passion for learning).
-You’ll be joining an environment where students are really dedicated to studying hard because they genuinely love learning.
+On the weekends, you will find many students hard at work in the library.
+(Yes, they still have fun, but to be a successful Cornell University transfer student, you have to have a passion for knowledge).
+You’ll be joining an environment where students are fully dedicated to studying hard because they genuinely love learning.

 Key Requirements To Community College Transfer To Cornell

-So if you’re interested in transferring from community college to Cornell (which I assume that you are since you’ve made it this far), you should be prepared to work hard and achieve a lot while going to community college for 2 years.
+So if you’re interested in transferring from community college to Cornell (which I assume that you are if you are reading this), you should be prepared to work hard and achieve a lot while going to community college for 2 years.
 Don’t be overwhelmed by these requirements though, you can do it with just the right amount of guidance.
 Here are the following requirements that will help further your intentions of transferring to Cornell:

 1. Top Student Status.
-Most Cornell students are from the top percentage of their class.
-Even if you didn’t make the cut in high school, community college is your chance to do things right.
+Most Cornell students are from the top percentage of their high school class.
+If you didn’t make the cut in high school, community college is your chance to do things right.
 Make sure you’ve secured your spot as one of the very top students at community college.

 2. Excellent SAT Scores.
 Cornell University transfer admissions do not require the SATs, but you can probably guess they expect an above average score.
 While transfer students have gotten accepted with much lower scores, you’ll want to be aiming to score above 2100 out of 2400 or above the 95th percentile on the SATs.
 If you’re scores aren’t up to par, retaking your SATs in community college is a great idea.